Camelot: Medieval literature

 The Lancelot-Grail cycle and the texts it influenced depict the city of Camelot as standing along a river, downstream from Astolat.
 It is surrounded by plains and forests, and its magnificent cathedral, St. Stephen's, originally established by Josephus, the son of Joseph of Arimathea, is the religious centre for Arthur's Knights of the Round Table.
 There, Arthur and Guinevere are married and there are the tombs of many kings and knights.
 In a mighty castle stands the Round Table, created by Merlin and Uther Pendragon; it is here that Galahad conquers the Siege Perilous, and where the knights see a vision of the Holy Grail and swear to find it.
 Jousts are often held in a meadow outside the city.

 Its imprecise geography serves the romances well, as Camelot becomes less a literal place than a powerful symbol of Arthur's court and universe.
 There is also a Kamaalot featured as the home of Percival's mother in the romance Perlesvaus.
 In Palamedes and some other works, including the Post-Vulgate cycle, King Arthur's Camelot is eventually razed to the ground by the treacherous King Mark of Cornwall (who had besieged it earlier) in his invasion of Logres after the Battle of Camlann.
-In the Tavola Ritonda, Camelot falls to ruin after the death of Arthur.
+In the Tavola Ritonda, Camelot is abandoned and falls to ruin after the death of Arthur.